PARSIFAL: a toolkit for triple-GEM parametrized simulation: Parametrization of the PARSIFAL input from GARFIELD++ simulations

 \subsection{Ionization}

-Gas-based detectors exploit ionization to highlight the passage of particles: the interaction of the charged radiation with the gas atoms generates primary electrons which, if they carry enough energy, further ionize the atoms creating a cluster of secondary electrons.
-The former process follows a Poissonian statistics, thus it can be simulated by extracting the inter-cluster distances from a proper Exponential function.
-The latter process was studied with GARFIELD++ simulations and the number of secondary electrons in each cluster was tabulated up to $100\,e^-$/cluster; these numbers were cross-checked with published tables in literature \cite{tabelle}. \\ Concerning the GARFIELD++ simulations, ten thousand muons were shot into $5$ mm of gas: the mean number of primary ionizations per centimeter was extracted and used as a fundamental parameter in PARSIFAL input along with the number of secondary ionizations per cluster. \\ The distribution of the number of primary ionizations, which follows from the simulation procedure, is shown in Fig.~\ref{fig:ioniz}: it can be fitted with a Poissonian function, as expected.
+Gas-based detectors exploit ionization to detect the passage of particles: the interaction of the charged radiation with the gas atoms generates primary electrons which, if they carry enough energy, further ionize the atoms creating a cluster of secondary electrons.
+The number of primary electrons from ionization follows a Poissonian statistics \cite{blum}, thus their generation can be simulated by extracting the inter-cluster distances from a proper exponential function \cite{sauli3}.
+The latter process was studied using GARFIELD++ simulations and the number of secondary electrons in each cluster was tabulated up to $100\,e^-$/cluster. \\ GARFIELD++ simulations were performed: ten thousand muons with a momentum of $150$~GeV/{\it c} were shot into $5$~mm of the simulated gas mixture.
+The mean number of primary ionizations per centimeter was extracted and used as an input parameter in PARSIFAL along with the number of secondary ionizations for each cluster. \\ The distribution of the number of primary ionizations, resulting from the simulation procedure, is shown in Figure~\ref{fig:ioniz} and can be fitted with a Poissonian function, as expected.